Skip to main content

 • end destination (whether materials are to be recycled and how much will end up in landfill)

-Further advice on waste storage guidelines can be found on the Council's website as well as the following publications: Local Government Waste Storage Guide for Northern Ireland (2010); Supplementary Waste Storage Guidance for Housing and Apartment developments in Belfast 2017; and Supplementary Waste Storage Guidance for Purpose Built Managed Student Accommodation (PBMSA) (published June 2019).
+Further advice on waste storage guidelines can be found on the our website as well as these publications: Local Government Waste Storage Guide for Northern Ireland (2010); Supplementary Waste Storage Guidance for Housing and Apartment developments in Belfast 2017; and Supplementary Waste Storage Guidance for Purpose Built Managed Student Accommodation (PBMSA) (published June 2019).

 Policy